MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

    *Figure 12: Prerequisites for configuring virtual machines.*

    - Contoso configures the VM and chooses a custom size by selecting **Change size** or using the default.
-   - Windows Virtual Desktop is chosen as the VM name prefix for these pooled desktops.
+   - Azure Virtual Desktop is chosen as the VM name prefix for these pooled desktops.
    - Because Contoso is creating the pooled servers to use the new Windows 10 Enterprise multi-session functionality for the virtual machine settings, leave the image source set to **Gallery**.
 This option enables Contoso to select the Windows 10 Enterprise multi-session image for the VMs.
    - Based on the personas of the users from the Lakeside assessment, Contoso sets the total users to **150**.
    - Other settings include the disk type, an Active Directory domain join UPN field, an admin password, an optional OU path to which machines are added, the virtual network, and a subnet for adding servers.